u-boot/u-boot/tools/binman/binman.rst

         };
     };

-U-Boot's various phase binaries actually comprise two or three pieces.
+U-Boot's phase binaries comprise two or three pieces.
 For example, u-boot.bin has the executable followed by a devicetree.

 With binman we want to be able to update that devicetree with full image information so that it is accessible to the executable.
 This is tricky